 has all entries in $\mathcal{O}_K$, and is upper unitriangular when reduced modulo $\mathfrak{m}$ because it has all $1$ on the diagonal, and starting from $a_w$ the $p$-adic valuation increases at a rate bigger than $\sigma_k$.

-Consequently $N_\xi$ is non-singular, and we can consider the matrix $Q = N_\xi^{-1}\cdot N$.
-This is already sufficient to show that the matrix $M$ must be unique, because suppose that we have another matrix $M'$ with the same properties, and suppose that the $i$-th row differs.
-If $(v_j)_{1\leq j \leq m}$ is the difference of those rows we must have $v_j = 0$ unless $w_k < j \leq m-d+w_k$ for some $k$, so taking $w=w_k$ we have that $(v_j)$ cannot be a linear combination of the rows of $Q$.
+Consequently $N_\xi$ is non-singular, and we can consider the matrix $Q=N_\xi^{-1}\cdot{}N$.
+We obtain that the matrix $M$ must be unique: indeed, assume by contradiction $M'$ to satisfy the same properties, and suppose that the $i$-th rows differ.
+If $(v_j)_{1\leq j \leq m}$ is the difference vector of those rows we must have $v_j = 0$ unless $w_k<j\leq{}m-d+w_k$ for some $k$, and taking $w=w_k$ we have that $(v_j)$ cannot be a linear combination of the rows of $Q$.
 But $Q$ has rank $d$, and the existence of $(v_j)$ would imply that the module of linear recurrences $\Lambda_m \otimes_\Z \Q$ has rank $>d$, which is absurd.